 I was always under the impression that biometrics were for the big guys, and have associated the thumbprint reading technology with big offices, big budgets, and big brother.

-Biometric Clocks: A Primer For Small Business Owners
+Biometrics: A Primer For Small Business Owners

 Fingerprint technology is in wide usage, is easy to install and set up, and solves a lot of our problems without the high-tech intimidation I originally associated with such a James Bondian device.